openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The RP can directly receive the issuer-signed claims about the End-User from the Self-Issued OP, without talking to the Issuer.
 This prevents the Issuer from knowing where the End-User is presenting these issuer-signed claims.
 In this use-case, obtaining and potentially storing the issuer-signed credentials is the Self-Issued OP's responsibility using specifications such as [@!OIDC4VP].

-## Sharing Verifiable Credentials from Several Issuers in One Transaction
+## Sharing Claims (e.g. VC) from Several Issuers in One Transaction

 When End-Users apply to open a banking account online, in most countries, they are required to submit scanned versions of the required documents.
 These documents are usually issued by different authorities, and are hard to verify in a digital form.
-A Self-issued OP directly representing the user may have access to a greater set of such information as credentials, while a traditional OP may not have a business relationship which enables access to such a breadth of information.
-Self-Issued OPs could aggregate credentials from multiple sources, then release them within a single transaction to a relying party.
-The relying party can then verify the authenticity of the information to make the necessary business decisions.
+A Self-issued OP directly representing the user may have access to a greater set of such information for example in the format of Verifiable Credentials, while a traditional OP may not have a business relationship which enables access to such a breadth of information.
+Self-Issued OPs could aggregate claims from multiple sources, potentially in multiple formats, then release them within a single transaction to a Relying Party.
+The Relying Party can then verify the authenticity of the information to make the necessary business decisions.

 ## Aggregation of Multiple Personas under One Self-Issued OP

 End-Users often use several hosted OpenID Providers for different Relying Parties.
 Some of the reasons to do this is to separate a work-related persona from a personal persona or to prevent the RPs from correlating their activities by using the same OP.

-The usage of multiple OPs can create friction later, as the End-User may return later having forgotten which OP they used for the relying party.
+The usage of multiple OPs can create friction later, as the End-User may return later having forgotten which OP they used for the Relying Party.
 A single Self-Issued OP can be chosen by the End-User based on its capability to meet specific needs and privacy concerns.

 ## Identifier Portability